19 beauty splurges that are totally worth their price, according to experts | CNN Underscored

-Whether we’re covering expert-recommended beauty tools under $25 or the best Amazon beauty lookalikes under $30, we’re no strangers to the fact that super high-quality beauty doesn’t always have to break the bank.
+Whether we’re covering expert-recommended beauty tools under $25 or the best Amazon beauty look-alikes under $30, we’re no strangers to the fact that high-quality beauty doesn’t always have to break the bank.

 That being said, sometimes a little splurge can make a world of a difference.
 “Affordable drugstore makeup can be really amazing,” shares London-based makeup artist Jenny Coombs.
-“But I would definitely invest in high quality foundations and concealers considering they’re applied to your entire face.”
+“But I would definitely invest in high-quality foundations and concealers, considering they’re applied to your entire face.”

 Mia Jones, a makeup artist based in New York who’s worked with celebs like Gigi Hadid and Mariah Carey, echoes that sentiment.
 “Skin care and complexion products are always worth the splurge,” she says.
-“What you use everyday, and what comes into direct contact with your skin should be as quality as possible.”
+“What you use every day and what comes into direct contact with your skin should be as quality as possible.”

-Whether you’re looking to treat yourself to a game-changing skin care tool, gift someone a truly luxurious makeup item, or invest in skin care made from only the best ingredients, we’ve rounded up 21 splurge-worthy beauty and skin care goodies for you to choose from.
-All of these have been recommended by makeup artists, hair stylists, skin-fluencers or they’ve been researched and tested by us.
+Whether you’re looking to treat yourself to a game-changing skin care tool, gift someone a truly luxurious makeup item or invest in skin care made from only the best ingredients, we’ve rounded up 19 splurge-worthy beauty and skin care goodies for you to choose from.
+All of these have been recommended by makeup artists, hairstylists and “skinfluencers,” or they’ve been researched and tested by us.

 NuFace Advanced Facial Toning Kit ($261 with coupon, originally $325; amazon.com)